Time is one of the greatest assets of any leader.

-Here are the 3 segments of time every leader must consider:
+Here are the 3 critical ways every leader must spend their time:

-Time dreaming about future expressions – Leaders must spend time dreaming of the future.
-This is critical to an organization’s success, but the larger a leader’s responsibilities or organization grows the more time must be spent on this aspect of time management.
+Leaders must spend time dreaming of the future.
+If a leaders doesn’t, no one else will either.
+This is critical to an organization’s success.
+I believe the larger an organization grows or the leader’s responsibilities expand the more time must be spent on this aspect of time management.

-In honor of three…here are questions for personal evaluation:
+Here are a few questions for personal evaluation:

 - Which of this are you more geared towards as a leader?
 (Please don’t say all come naturally.)